CRutkowski/Kijiji-Scraper/README.md

 # Kijiji-Scraper 2.6
-### Python 3 script that scrapes Kijiji ad information and sends out an email when a new ad is found.
+### Python 3 script that scrapes Kijiji ad information and sends out an email when a new ads are found.

  **Config setup**